Texas-Aerial-Robotics/Controls-ROS/README.md

 Do this by using command `param load <filename>` Example params can be found in the `Controls-Other` repo: https://github.com/Texas-Aerial-Robotics/Controls-Other

-to load our parameters clone
+To load our parameters, clone our `Controls-Other` repository (Terminal 3):
 ```
 cd ~
 git clone https://github.com/Texas-Aerial-Robotics/Controls-Other
 ```
-in the ardupilot simulator terminal (MAVPROXY) run
+In the Ardupilot simulator Terminal (Terminal 1) run:
 ```
 param load ../../Controls-Other/Params/Sim_master.param
 ```
+Play around, then close by "Control+C" in the Terminal windows.

 ## 9. Install Roomba Drone Simulator

-In order to use the ardupilot simulator with the roombas as well as other plugins such as cameras you need to run gazebo with ros.
-Install the following dependencies to get the simulator to run
+In order to use the Ardupilot simulator with the Roombas - as well as other plugins such as cameras - you need to add ROS packages to Gazebo.
+Install the following dependencies:
 ```
  sudo apt install ros-melodic-gazebo-ros ros-melodic-gazebo-plugins
 ```

-clone in Gazebo-Ros in your catkin_ws and the Computations repo in your home directory
+Clone in Gazebo-Ros in your catkin_ws and the Computations repo in your home directory:
 ```
 cd ~/catkin_ws/src
 git clone https://github.com/Texas-Aerial-Robotics/Gazebo-Ros.git